johljohl/ProjectRainshower/README.md

 This is a simple weather application project.

-It includes

-The local weather and time in Helsingborg, Sweden
+Its display local weather and time in Helsingborg, Sweden.

+Some the of features included:

+Temperature values

+Temperature descriptions

+Auto change icons